FaradayRF/Faraday-Software/Tutorials/Tutorials/1-Basic_Proxy_Interactions_And_Programming/1-Commanding-Local/Readme.md

 * Send local device GPIO commands (LEDs)
 * Send an "ECHO" command that echos UART payload data back to the host computer

-NOTE: All commands are checked for curruption by the CC430 prior to accepting them but they are not currently acknowledged or garenteed to be received.
+> NOTE: All commands are checked for corruption by the CC430 prior to accepting them but they are not currently acknowledged or garenteed to be received.

 ## Command Application (CC430)
 An application is running on Faraday that provides a "command and control" functionallity among most of Faraday's operations.
 This program can control both peripheral, system, and some applications (as designed in) using it's application packet protocol.
 The *Command Application* is a great example of a simple [application layer (layer 7) packet protocol](https://en.wikipedia.org/wiki/OSI_model#Layer_7:_Application_Layer).

 ## Code - Toggle GPIO's (LEDs) Predefined Functions

-The Faraday command module object predefines many common actions such as turning ON/OFF the on-board LED's.
+The Faraday command module object pre-defines many common actions such as turning ON/OFF the on-board LED's.
 Using `faraday_cmd.CommandLocalGPIOLED1On()` will command the LED #1 to an ON state and light up the LED.
 Alternatively `faraday_cmd.CommandLocalGPIOLED1Off()` turns the LED OFF.

 `faraday_cmd.CommandLocalGPIOLED1On()` returns a completed command packet ready to be sent to the local device over the proxy interface (UART) and must be sent over the correct UART service port (PORT 2) for the command application running on Faraday's CC430.
 This is predefined as the class variable `faraday_1.CMD_UART_PORT`.

  `faraday_1.POST()` will use the RESTful API of the Proxy Interface to POST data (our command packet) to a specified local device (`local_device_callsign`,`local_device_node_id`).
 The returned command packet in the tutorial example code is contained in the global variable `command`.

 The sleep time is only used so that each LED state is clearly visible to the user.

+> Note: LED's being commanded may be recieving other commands and not work as intended (i.e. RED due to RF TX indication)

 ```python
 ##############